-Environment Objective 2 - Maintain as an area free of chemicals, airborne noise and light pollution insofar as is practical.
+Environment Objective 2 - Maintain as an area free of noxious and hazardous chemicals, airborne noise and light pollution insofar as is practical.

-6.3 Heritage Assets
+5.3 Heritage Assets

 There are some 71 Grade II statutorily listed buildings and structures in Wyeside.
 Preston-on-Wye, Blakemere and Tyberton churches are set out in Section 5 above, Bredwardine is set out below.